 This post contains affiliate links.
 This means we make a small commission at no cost to you if you click through and make a purchase.
 All prices listed are accurate at time of publication.

-Some tips before you start
+Some tips for the benefits of container gardening before you start

 If you don’t want to grow from seed, contact your local nursery.
 Many offer curbside pickup.
 I recently spent 20 minutes on the phone with a very friendly young man at my local nursery because I needed help with my order.
 I made sure to ask if it was a good time for a longer call, and offered to leave my number so they could call me back when it was convenient for them.
 Nurseries are considered essential businesses because they sell veggie starts etc, therefore it is likely that you will have no trouble to get what you are looking for.
 I paid over the phone with my credit card and when I arrived someone brought my order out and put it in the bed of my truck.
 This is also a great way to support a local small business!